 - Homeland Security

 - PA State Police

 “Getting my degree in criminal justice/psychology at Keystone prepared me to work as a volunteer in AmeriCorps and be accepted to the college of my choice, Marymount University.
 After graduation, I left feeling confident and prepared to for a career in forensic and legal psychology.”

 Dual Major in Criminal Justice and Psychology

-From internships and experiential learning opportunities to travel and conferences, you’ll have many opportunities to conduct hands-on experiences, work with your peers and mentors in your chosen field, and learn first-hand the latest techniques to succeed in the real world.
+From internships and experiential learning opportunities to travel and conferences, you’ll have many opportunities to conduct real-world experiences, work with your peers and mentors in your chosen field, and learn first-hand the latest skills to succeed in the real world.